orbital-systems/react-native-esp-idf-provisioning/README.md

 SoftAP mode is not tested and probably does not work yet.
 Feel free to help with this.
 See [#6](https://github.com/orbital-systems/react-native-esp-idf-provisioning/issues/6).

+QR code scanning is deliberately not supported.
+This can be done using other react-native libraries.

 ## Installation

 ```sh